choden12/WEB_102_02240355/Practical_1/README.md

 - This project is a foundational exercise in creating scalable and maintainable RESTful APIs using best practices.
 It demonstrates practical skills such as proper endpoint design, HTTP method usage, response formatting, and error management — essential for real-world API development.

 ## Acknowledgments
+- I would like to thank my instructor and peers for their valuable guidance and feedback throughout this project.
+Special appreciation goes to the developers and contributors of the open-source libraries and tools such as Node.js, Express.js, and Morgan, which greatly facilitated the development process.
+Additionally, I’m grateful for the online resources and communities that provided support and best practices for building robust RESTful APIs.